jhoove4/hello-world/README.md

 # hello-world
 MY first One
   Hi my name is Josh and this is my first try at coding.
-Please be patient with me its my first day
+Please be patient with me its my first day. this is fucking frustrating. kiss my ass